MoamenZaher/MoamenZaher.github.io/content/awards/Best Paper Award - Stress - IMSA24/index.md

   });
 </script>

-I am deeply grateful for this recognition and look forward to continuing my efforts to conduct high quality research in my academic journeys.
+I am deeply grateful for this achievments and look forward to continuing my efforts to conduct high quality research in my academic journeys.